RedefiningReality/Java-Server-Client-Framework/README.txt

 	1. Standard Libraries (slibs)
 		- logging to a log file
 		- reading from and writing to a properties file
+		- reading from and writing to a csv file
 	2. Graphical User Interface Templates (guit)
 		- creating graphical dialogs with ease
 		dependencies: slibs